noashoham1234/Ex1/README.md

 ### Overview

-In this assignment, I worked on using functional programming concepts to handle strings, arrays, and basic math.
-I built a program that converts numbers in different bases (like binary or hexadecimal) and performs calculations on them.
-The goal was to make sure everything works correctly, write clean code, and test it thoroughly.
+This code is an answer to the Ex1 assignment.
+It works by using functional programming concepts to handle strings, arrays, and basic math.
+I built a program that acts as a calculator of some sort, converting numbers from one base (like binary or hexadecimal) to another.
+Additionally, there are tests in the program to ensure everything works correctly.
 ---

 ### Problem Description